Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.02+
 ============	=====================================================

-  This field is used as an extension of the type number in type_of_loader field.
-If the type in type_of_loader is 0xE, then the actual type is (ext_loader_type + 0x10).
+  This field is used as an extension of the woke type number in type_of_loader field.
+If the woke type in type_of_loader is 0xE, then the woke actual type is (ext_loader_type + 0x10).

-  This field is ignored if the type in type_of_loader is not 0xE.
+  This field is ignored if the woke type in type_of_loader is not 0xE.

   Kernels prior to 2.6.31 did not recognize this field, but it is safe to write for protocol version 2.02 or higher.